Apostille Services

 This page helps you understand what apostille is, when it is needed, and why routing the document correctly matters before any submission is made.

-An apostille is a government-issued certificate that confirms the authenticity of a signature, seal, or official act on a public document so that the document can be used in another country.
+An apostille is a government-issued certificate attached to a public document so the document can be recognized in another country that participates in the Hague Apostille Convention.

-For many clients, apostille is the required step after notarization and before the document can be accepted abroad for legal, educational, business, immigration, or personal purposes.
+For many clients, apostille is the step after notarization, certified-copy issuance, or agency certification and before the document can be accepted abroad for legal, educational, business, immigration, or personal use.

-• Used for international acceptance of eligible U.S. documents
+• Used for eligible U.S. documents going to Hague Apostille Convention countries

 Common International Situations That Require Apostille